 Not everyone living a Paleo lifestyle chooses to eat fruit, but those who do, frequently find that they are better off sticking to berries, as they are generally lower in sugar than other fruits.
 Cranberries are no exception.
-These little fruits is low in sugar and high in fiber, so you don’t have to worry about experiencing a spike in blood sugar after eating them.
+These little fruits are low in sugar and high in fiber, so you don’t have to worry about experiencing a spike in blood sugar after eating them.

 Paleo and Insulin Levels